 Written by Claire Fitzsimmons.

-The United States Library of Congress has selected the Salty website (yes- the one you’re reading right now!) to be included in the historic collection of internet materials related to the LGBTQ+ Studies Web Archive.
+The United States Library of Congress has selected the Salty website (yes- the one you’re reading right now!) to be included in the historic collection of internet materials related to Women’s Issues and the LGBTQ+ Studies Web Archive.

 “We consider your website to be an important part of this collection and the historical record.”– Library of Congress Web Archiving Program